Welcome. My name is Russell. You can contact me via phone on 07712 610 120, or, using the contact form to send an email.

 My teachings explore both physical and non-physical aspects.
-I relate yoga to the individual not the false view of making it look a certain way.
-The underlying principle is use a posture to go beyond it and eventually to connect with the inner self through the posture.
-It’s the state of being which must be addressed, and we explore this through postures and other means.
+I relate yoga to the individual not the false view of making a posture outwardly look a certain way.
+The underlying principle is to use the posture to go beyond, and to connect with the inner self using the posture as a vehicle and not a destination.
+It’s the state of being which must be addressed.
+We explore this through postures and other means.
 I teach regular classes and one to one.
 In addition I teach sessions at British Wheel of Yoga North West Region and Cheshire Yoga Teachers Association events from time to time.

 Namaste, sometimes expressed as Namaskar or Namaskaram, is a customary greeting when people meet or depart.
 From en.wikipedia.org/wiki/Namaste